wongjiahau/mock-utar-unitreg-website/README.md

 # Mock UTAR unitreg website
 You have to use Apache and PHP to run this mock website.

 Run the following code.
-(I assumed that you already start use apache service)
+(I assumed that you already started the apache service)
 ```
 cd ~
 git clone https://github.com/wongjiahau/mock-utar-unitreg-website.git cd /var/www/html